 Fast forward another three years to 2007, and the selection process for the 2008 election battle was underway, so Miniclip released Presidential Paintball.
 This featured six potential Democratic and Republican candidates, who got knocked out as the selection process went along and quite literally fought it out for the Presidency.
 The game also featured voting, as Alex explained:

 Presidential Paintball was developed for the last US election and we had voting in the game.
 The users’ choice of candidate accurately reflected the outcome of the election to within 1%.
 The game has been revamped to feature just Obama and Romney for this year’s election.

-After the candidates for the 2008 election were confirmed as John McCain and Barack Obama, Miniclip released Commander n Chief, which gave users a chance to make their favourite candidate the hero… and then reduce the other candidate to a quivering wreck.
+After the candidates for the 2008 election were confirmed as John McCain and Barack Obama, Miniclip released Commander n Chief (which is no longer available), which gave users a chance to make their favourite candidate the hero… and then reduce the other candidate to a quivering wreck.
 Presidential Pounding was also released for the 2008 election, where users chose between Obama and McCain and then the two candidates fought it out fist-to-fist.

 As Barack Obama stormed to election victory and became President Obama, aliens stormed the earth in 2009 release Obama Alien Defence.
 Alex commented on the game:

 Obama Alien Defence sees Obama tasked with saving the world from evil once more.
 Neither domestic nor foreign, this bunch are from Mars.
 In this game Bo (Obama’s Portuguese Water dog) comes in handy when helping Barack out of some tricky positions.

 Now that we’re up-to-date with Miniclip’s games featuring Presidents and Presidential candidates from elections past, that concludes our tour through the Miniclip archives.
 Make sure you check out Miniclip’s latest Presidential game, Presidential Paintball, as well as follow us on Twitter and join us on Facebook for updates on what we’re up to.